KareemAlaa2001/CodeGenerationAnalysis/README.md

     ```

 2. When Python (Conda) **virtual environment is activated**, install dependencies (using Pytorch with GPU support)
+    NOTE: This was done in the mlp virtual environment

     ```bash
     conda install pytorch torchvision cudatoolkit=11.3 -c pytorch